kashinak/kashinak-content-portfolio/README.md

   vi.
 As a Frequent User, I want to view Kashina’s availability to work with me on a creative video job.
      a.
 To save time, the viewer can click on the large gold "eamil me" button center frame on her home page, which will immediately take the user to the contact mailto Form.

+## Known Bugs
+- iPhone5/SE mobile viewport - large call-to-action homepage gold 'email' button scrolls under the video carousel and gets lost making it difficult to acces on this small mobile device.

 ## Deployment

-This project is deployed on Github and was written in Gitpod.
+This project is deployed on Github PAges and was written in Gitpod.
 It is currently hosted on Github.

 ## Credits